NotAnyMike/darknet/README.md

 * For several images

-NOTES: `tresh` flag is the minimum treshold of confidence for the prediction
+NOTE: `tresh` flag is the minimum treshold of confidence for the prediction
 ## How to retrain it

 TODO